 Dr. Marvin Wachman (1917-2007) was a great advocate for educating young people.
 In a distinguished academic career, he served as president of both Temple University and Lincoln University and led the Foreign Policy Research Institute as president from 1983 to 1989.
 Throughout his life, he remained a passionate believer that “you never stop learning.”

 Established in 1990, the Wachman Center is dedicated to improving international and civic literacy for high school teachers and high school students.

 Through a series of weekend-long conferences for high school teachers, the Butcher History Institute “teaches the teachers” by advancing their knowledge of world affairs, aiding them in incorporating this knowledge in the classroom, and by encouraging them to converse with scholars, writers and other leaders.
-Since 1996, these History Institutes have garnered a national reputation for excellence and have worked with teachers from 600 high schools in 46 states.
+Since 1996, these History Institutes have garnered a national reputation for excellence and have worked with more than 1,000 teachers from 785 high schools in 47 states.

 Its work is focused in four core areas: